5 Tricks for Latching with Flat Nipples

 6. Use a nipple shield.

 Flat nipples are nipples that are just short.
-They don’t stick out very far past your areola…and this is different from being *small* which would be nipples that may have a narrow base but stick out far in relation to their size.
+They don't stick out very far past your areola, and this is different from being *small* which would be nipples that may have a narrow base but stick out far in relation to their size.

+If you are pregnant and reading this, and have flat nipples, then don't worry.
 Plenty of babies can nurse with flat nipples without a problem so you don't need to write your nipples in as the villain in your story before your baby is even here.
 You just need to put an asterisk next to it, so you can keep it on your radar as a reason why, *if* it happens.

 If your baby’s brain doesn't get that memo, they may go through some of the latching processes, but then when it’s time to start sucking, they just don’t know what to do.
-Then they get frustrated and upset, and then you get frustrated and upset, and then everything everywhere all at once falls apart…and the hungrier your baby is the faster this happens.

 So, what are you supposed to do if you have flat nipples and your baby is struggling to latch?
-You just help their brain figure it out.

-Sometimes, this process is enough, because it just helps their brain organize what to do, particularly if you practice when you both are calm.
+Sometimes, just this process is enough, because it just helps their brain organize what to do, particularly if you practice when you both are calm.

-2. Make your nipple firmer.
+⭐️ # 2: Make your nipple firmer.

 You are going to do the exact same thing you did before, which is to get your baby into position to help their brain go through the steps to find your nipple and organize to feed, but the difference is that you are going to actually shape your breast as they are latching.

-Where to put your hands is going to be really specific for your anatomy, and something you are going to have to experiment with…but know you can’t do this wrong.
+Where to put your hands is going to be really specific for your anatomy, and something you are going to have to experiment with, but know you can't do this wrong.
 Keep in mind that latching is supposed to be a collaborative relationship, where everyone does their part, and we always want to be empowering our baby to do as much of this as they can.

 How you and your baby get your best latch is your discovery waiting to happen.

 The balance here is that the closer your hand is to your nipple, the firmer your nipple will be, but the more it may interfere with your baby’s mouth.
 So, you have to find the sweet spot.
 Where you put your hands is something you can experiment with.
-Remember, no matter where your hands are, the goal is to work to a latch where your baby is coming to your body, instead of putting your breast in your baby’s mouth.

-3. Help them organize their suck
+⭐️ #3.
+Help them organize their suck

-If you helping your baby go through their feeding “set list” so they are organizing their brain AND you are shaping your nipple AND they still aren’t latching, then there are a couple more things to try.
+If you helping your baby go through their feeding “set list so they are organizing their brain AND you are shaping your nipple AND they still aren’t latching, then there are a couple more things to try.

 You can try getting your baby into position and using your finger to help them suck, and then once they are sucking on your finger, you can offer them your breast.
 You can do the same thing with a bit of milk from a bottle, feeding them in the position close to your body.

-4. Add a little bit of milk
+⭐️ #4.
+Add a little bit of milk

 You can also add to this by using a syringe, and dripping a few drops of milk down your breast while your baby is there.
 I love the curved tip syringes for this because you can make them flat on your breast.